chisophugis/lbd/source/otherinst.rst

     llc option -view-dag-combine1-dags graphic view

-From :ref:`otherinst_f1`, we can see the -view-dag-combine1-dags option is for Initial selection DAG.
+From :num:`Figure #otherinst-f1`, we can see the -view-dag-combine1-dags option is for Initial selection DAG.
 We list the other view options and their corresponding DAG translation stage as follows,